 I was the first to return from dinner.
 As there was not much that I could do by myself at this point in time.
 I decided to start preparing the Unity project and set up all the process to make it shareable with other members with Plastic SCM.
 Thanks to the tutorials that I had watched in the morning, I finished that quite fast.
 This was the first of many breaks and I was really excited to continue developing our game for the Sogeti Green x Game Jam.

 The next task that I focused on as the team’s organizer meanwhile Lily was away, was the project’s workflow.
 I had already made some research about this topic in the morning and I discovered that for game jams there exists a very useful and popular task priorization system called MoSCoW.
 MoSCoW is an acronym which uses the first letter of each of its 4 prioritization categories.
-The interstitial Os are added to make the word pronounceable.
-While the Os are usually in lower-case to indicate that they do not stand for anything.
+All the lower-case letter o are added to make the word pronounceable and do not stand for anything.
 You will probably get the idea behind how the MoSCoW priorization technique works once you discover its categories and meanings.
 So I will not dwelve more into it other than this.
 Overall, it is a very simple and fast workflow to deploy.
 That is why it is very popular within game jams, I suppose.

 I told her after greeting her what I had been doing during the time she was away.
 Now before anything else, the top priority was to make sure that the Unity project was working as expected.
 By working as expected, I mean that either Lily and I could make changes to the projects and the other individual would be able to download them.
 In other words, to check and make sure that the version control system was working.
 Once that was finally ready, we could focus completely on developing the game.